3oheme/3oheme.github.com/_posts/2015-10-09-drazen-petrovic-reactjs-temptation-bundling-and-videogames.markdown

 So I decided to try something new to motivate myself, a technique called **Temptation bundling**.

-As defined by [Katherine Milkman](http://knowledge.wharton.upenn.edu/article/researchers-used-hunger-games-encourage-healthier-choices/), temptation bundling:
+As defined by Katherine Milkman, author of the paper [Holding the Hunger Games Hostage at the Gym:vAn Evaluation of Temptation Bundling](http://opim.wharton.upenn.edu/~kmilkman/2013_Mgmt_Sci.pdf), temptation bundling:

 > “involves coupling instantly gratifying ‘want’ activities with engagement in a ‘should behavior’ that provides long-term benefits but requires the exertion of willpower”